esbzcom/clearlang/docs/ir.md

   - `Ret` → `local.get v` (implicit function return at end)
 - Exports: `main` is exported when present.

+Verification Notes
+- Instruction-by-instruction simulation: each IR op corresponds to a small Wasm sequence.
+- Translation validation: run an IR interpreter and the Wasm instance on the same inputs to check for equal results (testing aid ahead of full proofs).

 Planned Extensions
 - Void-returning functions, dropping unused call results.
 - Multi-block/control flow in later phases.